 The power of harnessing CRI-O (Container Runtime Interface - OCI) and Containerd has empowered many developers who are choosing Kubernetes as their platform of choice.
 Docker is still very popular but Kubernetes demonstrates to so many organisations the ability to have architecture and orchestration grunt, providing an engine room with the ability to take care of pulling and running the container files.
 Docker is just one of several options for a container runtime.

-Over the last four years, containers were tied inextricably to Docker as a platform, Docker making containers transparent across cloud-native DevOps.
+Traditionally (well, over the last four years), containers were tied inextricably to Docker as a platform, Docker making containers transparent across cloud-native DevOps.
 As Kubernetes has grown in popularity, we have started to see technologies such as Dockershim heading for retirement.
-At the same time, Kubernetes are adding new features around the security of provisioned applications and a powerful CRI interface allowing better and more governable communication with the container runtime that ContainerD provides.
+At the same time, new features are being added to Kubernetes around the security of provisioned applications and a powerful CRI interface allowing better and more governable communication with the container runtime that ContainerD provides.

 Docker produces OCI images that aren’t actually Docker-specific.
 Kubernetes provides an orchestrated home for them as any OCI image, regardless of which tool was used to build it, looks the same to Kubernetes.
 Containerd and CRI-O provide the capability and automation to pull those images and run them.
 This is why the OCI standard exists.

 If you're running containers on GCP, you're using Kubernetes (Kubernetes has evolved out of Google's in-house toolset, the very coolly-named Borg).
 If you're running containers on Azure, you're probably using Kubernetes.
 In AWS you might well be using ECS for its deep integration with the rest of Amazon's platform, but it's equally likely that you're running EKS (Elastic Kubernetes Service).